juvoinc/bamboo/README.md

 #### Directly passing to dataframe

-If different dataframes needs different credentials then a config file can be passed directly to the dataframe during initialization.
-If no configuration is specified then it will use the default ElasticSearch low-level api settings.
-I.e., 'localhost'.
+If different dataframes needs different credentials then a config object can be passed directly to the dataframe during initialization.
+Otherwise, it uses the global config defined above.

 ```python
 >>> from bamboo.config import Config